harmonylang/harmonylang.github.io/docs-src/textbook/concurrent.md

 instructions that load values from memory and store values into memory.
 Importantly, it does not have instructions to atomically increment or decrement values in shared memory locations.
 So, to increment a value in memory, the machine must do at least three machine instructions.
-Conceptually:
+Figure 3.3 illustrates this.
+(The `var` statement declares a new local variable `register`.)
+Conceptually, the machine

-1.  load the value from the memory location;
+1.  loads the value of `count` from its memory location into a register;

-2.  add 1 to the value;
+2.  adds 1 to the register;

-3.  store the value to the memory location.
+3.  stores the new value into the memory location of `count`.

 When running multiple threads, each essentially runs an instantiation of the machine, and they do so in parallel.
 As they execute, their machine